Alabama Hunter Education Requirement

 New Hunter Education Internet Course Procedures in Alabama

-You will be able to take your entire Alabama Hunter Education Course online.
+After September 1, 2013, you will be able to take your entire Alabama Hunter Education Course online.
 You will not need to take a field day after your course.
 When you have successfully completed and passed the course, you will be given your AL Hunter Education Number and be able to print your Official Alabama Hunter Education Certificate.

 Alabama Hunting License